How Checkout works

 Checkout is a low-code payment integration that creates a customizable form for collecting payments.

 Checkout’s built-in features allow you to reduce your development time.
-It supports 40+ payment methods, including Link, which lets your customers save their payment method for faster checkout.
+It supports more than 40 payment methods, including Link, which lets your customers save their payment method for faster checkout.
 You can accept payments by embedding Checkout directly into your website, redirecting customers to a Stripe-hosted payment page, or creating a customized checkout page with Stripe Elements.
 Checkout supports payments for both one-time purchases and subscriptions.

 You can also customize Checkout and access additional functionality with Checkout Sessions and the Stripe Dashboard.
 For a complete list of features, see its built-in and customizable features.